rsksmart/RSKIPs/IPs/RSKIP176.md

 ## Abstract

-This RSKIP allows a user to transfer BTC to RSK in a fast way, where a third party takes the risk to advance the payment in RBTC to the user.
+This RSKIP proposes a protocol change for the Bridge to provide a way for a contract to validate if a given BTC transaction sent funds to a derived Federation and to send those funds to the contract.
+This is part of a wider fast-bridge project that will allow a user to transfer BTC to RSK in a fast way, where a third party takes the risk to advance the payment in RBTC to the user.

 ## Motivation